Joe91/fun-bots/.github/CODING_GUIDELINES.md

   In RM, between WebUI and the logic we have a "presenter" layer.
 Files located in `ext/Client/UI` manage UI updates and follow a similar structure as WebUI one, where there are different views that hold different elements.
-  By default you dont need to touch the client-sides LUA file, because the data will only forwarded to the WebUI.
+  By default you don't need to touch the client-sides LUA file, because the data will only be forwarded to the WebUI.
 Here, all forwards will be handled by JavaScript.
   Logic classes have callbacks that the UI classes can register to, and call WebUI with the necessary info.
-This JS calls are throttled by a class, WebUpdater, preventing spams and derived performance issues.
+This JS calls are throttled by a class, WebUpdater, preventing spam and derived performance issues.

 #### Resetting of variables and DCs

-  When working on LUA always keep in mind that after a round end everything has to be properly reset.
+  When working on LUA always keep in mind that after a round ends everything has to be properly reset.
 For this we have the function `OnResetData`, which you should use to reset the variables that need to be defaulted or cleared and all references to DataContainers or Frostbite entities.
 To avoid repetition, we use `ResetVars` function in each class that sets the default value for resettable variables.
 This function should be called both in